 It’s like I’m an atheist, or one of those liberals who wants to take all the Christ out of holiday stuff.

-I’m really not, though.
-A liberal or a Christ-taker-outer.
+I’m really not a liberal or a Christ-taker-outer.

-A good place to start, then, might be to distribute my Christmas wish list.
+A good place to start might be to distribute my Christmas wish list.
 Not for the kids, or world peace, but for me.
 Junk I want.